List of Big Brother (British TV series) shows: Channel 5

+ITV2

+Big Brother: Live Eviction takes place on Fridays at 9pm and runs for an hour and a half.
+The evicted housemate is not immediately interviewed upon leaving the house and instead has their first interview on the spin-off show Big Brother: Late & Live.

+Celebrity Big Brother: Live Eviction takes place on Tuesdays and Fridays at 9pm and runs for an hour and a half.
+As of the 24th series, the evicted housemate is interviewed upon leaving the house.

 Big Brother's Bit on the Side

 Big Brother's Bit on the Side was the daily news/magazine based show about Big Brother which was presented by Rylan Clark-Neal every night of the week.
 Emma Willis previously presented the show on non-eviction nights, however as of February 2015, Clark became the sole presenter.
 The show is filmed in Stage 6 at Elstree Studios, which is only a short walk from the main house itself.

-During Big Brother 14, the Saturday show was renamed Big Brother's Bit on the Psych with a focus on psychological analysis of the housemates, and was presented by Clark with co-hosts Iain Lee and Luisa Zissman.
+During Big Brother 14, the Saturday show was renamed Big Brother's Bit on the Psych with a focus on psychological analysis of the housemates and was presented by Clark with co-hosts Iain Lee and Luisa Zissman.
 The Sunday show was renamed Rylan's Supersized Celebrity Sunday during 2013 and focused on celebrity guests and entertainment.
 The Saturday and Sunday editions of Bit on the Side did not return for Celebrity Big Brother 15, meaning the show only aired 5 times a week.
-Prior to Big Brother 14, the show was presented by Emma Willis on week days, with Jamie East and Alice Levine on the weekend shows.
+Prior to Big Brother 14, the show was presented by Emma Willis on weekdays, with Jamie East and Alice Levine on the weekend shows.

 On 2 February 2015, it was announced that Emma Willis had decided to step down from her role on Bit on the Side in order to focus on presenting the main show and reduce her workload.
 The show's first episode aired on Channel 5 at 10:30 pm on 18 August, straight after the launch of the 2011 celebrity series with Alex Reid as the first panellist on the show.